Breast pain, or mastalgia, is very common. Possible causes of breast pain include hormonal changes, an incorrect bra fit, and infections.

 People can take

-It is advisable to speak with a healthcare professional before trying self-care techniques to ensure that they are appropriate.
+It is advisable to speak with a healthcare professional before trying self-care techniques to ensure they are appropriate.
 In certain circumstances, medical intervention may be necessary.

-There are multiple possible causes of breast pain, or mastalgia.
+There are multiple possible causes of breast pain or mastalgia.
 This symptom may be cyclic or noncyclic.
 If the pain is cyclic, it is related to the fluctuating hormones of the menstrual cycle.

 Noncyclic breast pain can be due to PMS, fibrocystic breast changes, injuries and sprains, or inflammation around the ribs.
 Sometimes, cysts or infections are responsible for this symptom.